 The Core Web Vitals is an effort from Google to improve the page experience of websites.
 It’s part of the Page Experience Google ranking factor.

 The three current valid metrics are CLS(Cumulative Layout Shift), which measures the visual stability experience of the website.
 LCP(Largest Contentful Paint) measures the loading experience of the website.
 FID(First Input Delay) measures the interactivity experience.

 INP (Interaction to Next Paint) measures responsiveness and is currently in experimental mode and may join replacing FID.

-Alongside Mobile-friendly, HTTPS, and No intrusive interstitials, they form what Google calls Search Signals for Page Experience, which is to be used as a search ranking algorithm.
-Google said it intends to update the Page Experience Signals on an annual basis.
+Alongside Mobile-friendly, HTTPS, and No intrusive interstitials, they form what Google calls Search Signals for Page Experience, which is to be used as a ranking algorithm factor in Google’s Search.

 How do Core Web Vitals metrics work

 The Core Web Vitals metrics are ranked as “Good”, “Needs Improvement”, or “Poor” labels, followed by green, yellow, and red colors.